mendhak/waveshare-epaper-display/README.md

 NotoSans-Regular.ttf: "Noto Sans" "Regular"
 ```

+## Using a different display language

+The default locale of the system will be used to generate the time and date formats, including month and day names.
+There is limited support as it's very hard to fit all kinds of text into a small space.

+To know the current locale, run `locale`.
+For me it shows `en_GB.UTF-8`.
+To know all the locales installed on the system, use `locale -a`

+It is possible to use a locale other than the default of your Raspberry Pi.
+First you'll need to install it, if it's not listed.

+    sudo dpkg-reconfigure locales

+Select the locales you want to install, pick the ones that have `.UTF-8` in the name.
+It should take a few minutes for the locales to be generated.

+Edit the `env.sh` file and at the top, set the language like so:

+    export LANG=ko_KR.UTF-8

+The next time `run.sh` runs, the output should have the chosen language.

+I've also noticed that some languages don't render (like Chinese, Japanese, Korean), even if their locales have been generated.
+Their corresponding fonts will need to be installed too.
+I tried the Noto fonts and it worked for me.

+    sudo apt install fonts-noto-cjk fonts-noto-cjk-extra

 ## Troubleshooting

 If the scripts don't work at all, try going through the Waveshare sample code linked below - if you can get those working, this script should work for you too.